741 Colonel Ledyard Highway

 Councilor Ryan stated that this Motion was only to authorize the town to submit the

-Grant Application, noting that it does not authorize them to spend the money.
-He
+Grant Application, noting that it does not authorize the Fire Department to spend the

-questioned how critical was this request.
-Chief Erhart stated it was not time sensitive.
+money.
+He questioned how critical this request was.
+Chief Erhart stated it was not

 The Finance Committee agreed to remove the following language “in the amount of